Poe Valley State Park

 The park was named for Big Poe Creek, which flows through the valley.

-In the mid-1930s, the Civilian Conservation Corps (CCC) created the park and built many of the roads.
-They completed the dam in 1937.
+In the mid-1930s, the Civilian Conservation Corps (CCC) built camp S-63-PA, which housed 200 young men who created the park and built many of the roads.
+The men completed the dam in 1937 with help of Works Progress Administration men.
 Several miles upstream from the park, a stone memorial marks the site of the camp, whose remaining structures are now used as a private hunting camp.

 Keep in Touch

 Add yourself to the DCNR's online community to receive info on this park, or parks in general.

 Like to spend time in the outdoors, meet friendly people and help make Pennsylvania State Parks great?
 Volunteering at a park might be for you.

 Scouts and organized groups can earn free camping by completing service projects.

 Believing that each generation is responsible for leaving behind a better legacy of good conservation, the Pennsylvania Parks & Forests Foundation (PPFF) was created in 1999 to give supporters and users of Pennsylvania's parks and forests a positive way to contribute to the conservation of our publicly-owned properties.
 The Pennsylvania Parks & Forests Foundation welcomes the support of individuals and businesses who share a commitment to conserving, protecting, and enhancing the natural, scenic, and recreational areas of this commonwealth. www.paparksandforests.org